ORGB-DYE/Discord-Audio-Isolation/README.md

 Known issues and limitations:
 Currently it only blocks audio that is already playing on your computer.
 So if new application starts playing audio the stream will hear it.
 There is an issue with eacho/audio quality degradation when starting/stopping and streaming the same application.
 The temporary fix is to log out and back into your desktop session.
+Scrubbing the seek bar on some video players breaks the audio share.